-For any type commercial premises, it is important to ensure all external lighting is fit for winter.
+For any type of commercial premises, it is important to ensure all external lighting is fit for winter.

 Winter means shorter days, with darker mornings and evenings, and external lighting is therefore critical in providing essential safety and security.